 A desire to obtain detailed test routes for use on lessons is primarily a trait of the newly-qualified ADI (been there, done that, gave up on it very quickly without ever putting it into practice).
 Trust me: don’t waste your money.

 Yes.
 There are free and paid for apps available for both Android and iPhone which use GPS to record journeys.
 Similarly, there are numerous GPS tracker devices available which do the same.
 I use a tracker and I know where every pupil goes on their test (and I can see where they are while I’m at the test centre, so I know when they are coming back).
 This is purely for my own information, and publishing my logged routes would be completely against DVSA’s original reason for stopping publication.
 If it wasn’t already apparent from the rest of this blog, I have absolutely no inclination or desire to go against DVSA.

 What is interesting from my logged routes is how they change over time.
 Sometimes, tests follow precisely the same route as previous ones, but other times new sub-sections of route are added.
 And knowing where a pupil went on their specific test is useful if they fail and you need to identify exactly what went wrong, and where.

 How do I know the routes I’ve bought are correct and up to date?

 You don’t – and they’re probably not.
 They might even be totally imaginary, or simply cobbled together to be reasonably close to actual routes in order that the unprofessional person selling them has some justification for the price they charged you.
 They may just be the original ones that they stopped publishing in 2010 and which are probably out of date.
 And as I said above, routes change with time.

 Do I need to know the test routes for my test?

-No, not in great detail.
-The examiner will give you directions as necessary.
-However, if there are one or two awkward features – big roundabouts, steep hills, or so on – then your instructor should know about them and will make sure you know how to handle them.
+No. The examiner will give you directions as necessary, or ask you to follow road signs.
+However, if there are one or two awkward features – big roundabouts, steep hills, or so on – then your instructor should know about them and should make sure you know how to handle them.

 How many test routes are there?